genecc04/AnchorPass/readme.md

     - Archived, Expired, Deleted.
   - Selecting these loads the corresponding status view.

+- **Password Generator**
+  - **Built-in password generator** for creating strong, unique passwords.
+  - Can generate **random character-based passwords** based on your length and character set preferences.
+  - Can generate **random word-based passphrases** with customizable separators for easier-to-memorize passwords.

+- **Authenticator**
+  - **Built-in authenticator** with TOTP (Time-based One-Time Password) support.
+  - Works with TOTP secrets provided manually or extracted from QR codes (where available).

 - **Lifecycle**
   - Archive, Expire, Soft Delete (move to Deleted), and **Permanent Delete** inside Deleted.
   - **Automatic expiration checker** runs periodically; when entries expire, the UI (tree + table) refreshes.
+  - **Expiry warnings** for entries that are about to expire (highlighted as Expiring with a tooltip showing days remaining).

 - **Backups**
   - Manual: "Backup now".